isaacphysics/inequality-prototype/README.md

 There will be some.
 I promise.

 # Status

+**[31.03.2016]** Better docking is here.
+Binary operations (plus, minus) are here and working.
+Fractions are coming.

+Please use the issue tracker to file any bugs or requests.
+Also, feel free to tackle bugs and requests, and commit, or fire up a pull request if you can't directly commit.

+---

 **[09.02.2016]** Docking sort of works, but in a weird way.
 It could be a lot more sophisticated.
 For example